Skip to main content

 How to use it well on a repeat visit

 Treat the meal as dinner-only and plan around the published hours.
 Bincho Yakitori is open Tuesday to Thursday from 5:30–10 PM, Friday to Saturday from 5–10 PM, Sunday from 5–10 PM; it is closed Monday.
-There is no verified lunch service in the available venue data.
+It does not offer lunch service.

 For planning, compare the kind of evening you want.
 HK Place, No No Please, Blake's Bistro & Bar, Foodilic are other options to weigh against Bincho Yakitori if you are deciding where to go.